 Analysis and Test Results

-The surprise attack interrupting your newborn-bliss is sleep deprivation.
-Between nursing every few hours and worrying about your baby in between, sleep goes by the wayside.
-A baby monitor is one of the key weapons in your arsenal to fight back against sleep deprivation.
-A great monitor will allow you to sleep with confidence (in a separate room) knowing that if your baby cries out you'll hear him and wake up.
+The surprise issue that interrupts your newborn-bliss is sleep deprivation.
+Between nursing every few hours and worrying about your baby, sleep can easily go by the wayside.
+A baby monitor is a key weapon in your arsenal to fight back against sleep deprivation.
+A great monitor will allow you to sleep away from your baby with confidence knowing that if your baby cries out, you'll hear him and wake up.
 Being able to stay well rested is key to surviving the first year of your child's life.
-A quality monitor should be silent when baby is so you can fall asleep and stay asleep, but still loud enough with little distortion to alert you when baby does need assistance.
+A quality monitor should be silent when the baby is quiet so you can fall asleep and stay asleep, but it still needs to be loud enough with little distortion to alert you when your baby needs assistance.

-Our Baby Monitor Buying Advice article will give you the low-down on the different types of monitors, what features to be aware of, and why it might be worth investing more than you think or looking at video products as well.
-You can read about the gauntlet of tests we put each monitor through in our How We Test article.
+Our Baby Monitor Buying Advice article will give you the low-down on the different types of monitors, which features you should know more about, and why it is potentially worth investing more than you planned or looking at video products as well.
+You can read about the gauntlet of tests we used in How We Test.

-Many parents purchase or choose to use a monitor because they are concerned about SIDS and other sleep related deaths.
-While there are no studies to indicate that using a monitor can prevent or limit the occurrence of SIDS, it can certainly go a long way in making parents feel confident enough to go to sleep themselves.
-However, you might want to consider reading our Movement Monitor Review for information on monitors which attempt to alert you on the absense of movement which are more likely to give you notice of something drastically wrong than a sound or a video monitor.
+Many parents decide to use a monitor because they are concerned about SIDS and other sleep-related deaths.
+While there are no studies to indicate that using a monitor can prevent or limit the occurrence of SIDS, it can go a long way in helping parents feel confident enough to go to sleep themselves.
+However, you may want to consider reading our Movement Monitor Review for details on monitors that attempt to alert on the absence of movement which is more likely to alert you if something goes drastically wrong than a typical sound or a video monitor.

-Sudden Infant Death Syndrome (SIDS) is the leading cause of death among infants age 1 mo to 1 year with most deaths occurring between 1 month and 4 months of age (NIH).
+Sudden Infant Death Syndrome (SIDS) is the leading cause of death among infants aged one month to one year with most deaths occurring between one month and four months of age (NIH).
 We urge you to read and follow the American Academy of Pediatrics guidelines on:

-We reviewed 9 of the most popular baby monitors through a comprehensive series of tests in metrics designed to discover the information parents really want on which product to buy and why.
-We rated each product based on test results and we chose the winners based on overall performance and the features we feel parents will both need and want.
+We reviewed 9 of the most popular baby monitors and put them through a comprehensive series of tests designed to discover the information parents really want on which product to buy and why.
+We rated each product based on test results, and we chose the winners based on overall performance and the features we feel parents will both need and want.

-If you need help figuring out which features are important, or what you might want to consider before making a purchase, be sure to read our buying advice article.
-This article is designed to help break down the buying process into manageable steps to find the right product for you and your baby.
+If you need help figuring out which features are important, or what you should consider before making a purchase, be sure to read our buying advice article designed to break down the buying process into manageable steps to find the right product for your baby.

 Criteria for Evaluation

-For audio monitor testing we looked at key metrics that demonstrate how well a monitor performs (quality) and features that help it perform better or are more useful to parents and baby.
-Given that monitors can act as a direct line to baby and what is happening in baby's room, it is important that they work as intended, reliably, at a useful range, and with features that are easy to use and contribute to the overall function of the unit.
-Each product should have adequate range capabilities, offer features to help increase parents potential to sleep, and offer quality sound and useful additional attributes.
-If a product does not work as intended, or fails to stay reliably connected, then it might also fail at helping parents rest easy so they can fall asleep.
+For audio monitor testing, we looked at key metrics that demonstrate how well a monitor performs (quality) and features that help it perform better or are useful to parents and the baby.
+Given that monitors can act as a direct line to the baby and what is happening in the baby's room, it is important that they work as intended, reliably, at a useful range, and with features that are easy to use and contribute to the overall function of the unit.
+Each product should have adequate range capabilities, offer features to increase the parents potential for sleeping, and offer clear sound and useful features.
+If a product does not work as intended or fails to stay reliably connected, then it will likely fail to help parents rest easy so they can fall asleep.

-Each monitor in this review is rated not just on how well it performs as a standalone product, but also on how it compares to similar products in its class in side-by-side testing.
-The scores are calculated based on weighted values for the metrics and features we feel make a monitor exceptional and user friendly.
-Range and sound are two of the most highly rated metrics in this review.
-Without significant reliable range coverage a monitor might fail to work at all, and without quality sound transmission and sound related features a product might not work well enough to alert parents or help them to fall asleep.
+Each monitor in this review is rated on how well it performs as a standalone product, and how it compares to similar products in its class in side-by-side testing.
+The scores are calculated based on weighted values for the metrics we feel make a monitor exceptional and user-friendly.
+Sound clarity and ease of use are the most highly rated metrics in this review.
+The range is the third highest weighted metric.
+Without significant, reliable range coverage a monitor might fail to work at all, and without quality sound transmission and sound-related features, a product may not work well enough to alert parents or help them to fall asleep.

-About half of the monitors we tested scored above 6 for sound quality, but it is a little shocking how poor the sound quality was overall for a product whose main goal is producing realistic sounds.
-Many of the units were hollow and bright missing the mid tone and bass ranges, which we feel is disappointing but acceptable.
-However, the static and distortion we heard form several of the units did give us pause.
-The best options offered a fuller range of tones and the ability to change what level of sounds are heard (mic adjustment).
+About half of the monitors we tested scored above average for sound clarity, but it is a little shocking how poor the sound quality was for some options given the main goal of producing realistic sounds.
+Some of the units were hollow and bright missing the mid-tone and bass ranges, which we feel is disappointing but acceptable.
+However, the static and distortion we heard from several of the units did give us pause.
+The best options offer a fuller range of tones and the ability to change what level of sounds are transmitted (mic adjustment).

-Philips Avent SCD501 and the Philips Avent SCD570/10, that both earned 8s in our tests.
-These products had little to no distortion, even at maximum volume, and almost no static.
-The quality of sound had richer tones overall and while you wouldn't want to listen to your favorite music through these speakers, the sound is adequate enough to deliver a realistic interpretation of baby's cries.
-Both units offer sound activation that works well and goes silent quickly when baby is quiet.
-The SCD570/10 (our Editors' Choice) also has the ability to adjust the microphone sensitivity so you can decide what level of noise (baby crying) turns the monitor on, and what level is uninteresting (ambient noise).
+The best scores for sound are 10s earned by the Philips Avent DECT SCD570/10, Vtech DM221, and the Vtech DM222.
+These products had no distortion, even at maximum volume, and no static.
+The sound has richer tones overall, and while you wouldn't want to listen to your favorite music through these speakers, the sound is good enough to deliver a realistic interpretation of baby's cries.
+All of the units offer sound activation that works well and goes silent quickly when the baby is quiet.

 Ease of Use

-The ease of use metric is designed to capture whether or not a monitor is intuitive or complicated, how easy it is to setup, and whether or not the features it has make it easier or more useful.
+The ease of use metric is designed to capture whether or not a monitor is intuitive or complicated, how easy it is to setup, and whether or not its features make it easier or more useful.
 Including all of this prevents the simple featureless products from walking away with top honors in a category that shouldn't be solely about simplicity.
-Obviously a product with and on/off button and volume control is easy to use, but the bigger questions is if it offers anything that improves the user experience or makes using the monitor easier?
+Obviously, a product with an on/off button and volume control is easy to use, but the bigger question is if it offers anything that improves the user experience or makes using the monitor easier?

-The Philips Avent SCD570 earned the highest score for ease of use with a 9 of 10.
-It has an easy to use button system that can likely be managed without the manual.
+The Philips Avent SCD501 earned the highest score for ease of use with a 10 of 10.
+It has an easy to use button system that you may be able to use without the manual.
 The extra features it boasts make using it an overall nicer experience than much of the completion, and we liked the clean lines and simplistic styling it offers for both devices.
 The parent unit also has a handy lanyard for transport and the baby unit has buttons with clear easy to read labels.
-The two devices auto-link and the instructions are easy to follow.
+The two units auto-link and the instructions are easy to follow.

-The product with the lowest features score is the Safety 1st High Def with a 2.
+The product with the lowest features score is the Vtech DM111 with a 3.
 Outside basic alerts for out of range and low battery, this monitor has no features that we felt make life easier or more enjoyable.
-It doesn't offer any attribute to control sounds and it lacks any added feature for soothing baby.
-This might be acceptable in theory if the monitor generated great sound or is on the cheaper side, but it has a list price $15 more than our Best Value option (which has loads of features) and the sound quality is one of the lowest in the group.
+It doesn't offer any attribute to control sounds, and it lacks any added feature for soothing baby.
+This product only has a $25 price tag and has relatively good sound and a nice range making it a good option for those who aren't concerned with features or have a limited budget.